Image source: Pinterest

 AFTERNOON TEA PARTY

 - Drink ideas: If you’re looking to spice it up a little, take a twist on traditional afternoon tea by making some of them “spiked”.
-These recipes are a fun way to toast your gal pals and you can always leave some teas of the non-alcoholic variety, as well.
+These recipes are a fun way to toast your pals and you can always leave some teas of the non-alcoholic variety, as well.

 - Food ideas: Tea sandwiches are a must!
 Provide an assortment of sandwich combinations like ham and cheese, smoked salmon and egg, and cream cheese topped with sliced strawberries and honey.
-Other menu items could include a variety of crostini, deviled eggs, mini scones, muffins, and tarts from her favorite bakery.
+Other menu items could include a variety of crostini, deviled eggs, mini scones, muffins, and tarts from their favorite bakery.

 - Favor ideas: Set up a self-serve station with jars of loose-leaf teas, scoops, and glassine bags or small tins so guests can make their own tea blends to enjoy at home.

 Tea Time by Lori Wemple

 Planning a wedding or bridal shower concept comes with quite a few to-dos, but cultivating a garden-themed celebration is one that is quite easy and sophisticated!
 Lean on Mother Nature to provide much of the beauty for a backyard shower and incorporate additional greens and roses into the decor for a beautiful setting.

 - Decor ideas: Use some customizable garden color-themed decor for place settings, menu signs, game cards, etc.